talosdev/emojidraw/README.md

   **Responsive design:**
-  The UI was designed for large screens, but can be adapted to smaller devices as well, with the use of appropriate resource qualifiers.
+  The UI was designed for standard 5-inch+ screens, but can be adapted to smaller devices as well, with the use of appropriate resource qualifiers.